How to estimate drywall costs: Drywall estimating template

 How do I calculate how much drywall I need?

-To calculate how much drywall you need for a drywall installation, you will need to:
+To calculate how much drywall you need for a drywall installation, you need to:

-To calculate how many drywall sheets you need, divide the square footage by the perimeter of the size sheet you choose (divide by 32 for 4 x 8 and divide by 48 for 4 x 12).
+Pro-tip: Divide by 32 for 4 x 8 sheets and divide by 48 for 4 x 12 sheets.
 The result is how many drywall sheets you need.

 Here is an example using 4 x 12 sheets for 2,000 square feet: